Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Louisiana Stats and Trends

-- Louisiana has four wins against the spread in 10 games this year.

-- This year, the Ragin' Cajuns have one against the spread win in two games as an underdog of 4.5 points or more.
+- This year, the Ragin' Cajuns have one ATS win in two games as an underdog of 4.5 points or more.

-- Louisiana's games this season have hit the over on only two of 10 set point totals (20%).

-- Louisiana is 4-5 against the spread and 9-0 overall in games when it puts up more than 18.7 points.
+- When Louisiana records more than 18.7 points, it is 4-5 against the spread and 9-0 overall.

-- In games that Louisiana amasses over 316.6 yards, the team is 4-5 against the spread and 8-1 overall.
+- Louisiana is 4-5 against the spread and 8-1 overall when the team totals over 316.6 yards.

-- The Ragin' Cajuns have turned the ball over eight times, two fewer times than the Flames have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.